-The Spiak Family owns this neighboring farm, which was owned by the brother of the Wing family member who founded our farm.
+The Spiak Family owns this neighboring farm, which was owned by the son of the Wing family member who founded our farm.
 They now grow cold hardy wine grapes, board horses and have a winery where they ferment the grape juice and turn it into wine!
 We will tour the whole farm and see what the winery is producing.
 We might even get to help harvest and taste the grapes!
 Did you know they are sweet and delicious?
 They even throw in a pony ride for all the kiddos.

 november: featherbed lane farm

 Mr. Tim will give us a tour of the greenhouses, fields, barns, and his draft horses Bear and Duke who help plow, weed, harvest and haul around the farm.
 Featherbed Lane Farm offers one of the best CSA options around and are another farm conserved to be forever farm by Saratoga PLAN.
 We will learn about what a drafthorse powered CSA is all about.

 Our neighbor Barbara Jefts is the coolest flower farmer around and we are lucky to have her right next door.
 We will take a trip to her holiday greenhouse and decorate an evergreen wreath and have hot chocolate and cookies when we are done.
 We will take many trips to her farm throughout the year to visit her and Meadow and the flowers and experience wonderful programs for the kids.
 Barbara is an artist who specializes in weddings and also sells items year round from her shop on the farm and at Healthy Living, Four Seasons, and Pitney Meadows Farm.
 She also offers classes in planting, arranging, silk scarves, wreath making and hypertuffa by appointment.

 january: pitney meadows community farm